Markdown Preview

 How to preview Markdown

-1. Type or paste Markdown into the left pane — the preview updates live as you type.
+1. Type or paste Markdown into the left pane, the rendered preview on the right updates live with every keystroke, no button required.

-3. Click Copy HTML to grab the rendered markup for a website, email or CMS.
+3. When the preview looks right, click Copy HTML to grab the underlying markup for a website, email template or CMS.
+Use Clear to start fresh.

 What Markdown is for